Fix The Finals Error TFGE0001: Connection and Server Issues

 Frequently asked questions

-Does the TFGE0001 error mean my account is banned?
+Does this error mean my game account is banned?

-No, this error code is strictly related to matchmaking connectivity and server communication, not an account suspension.
+No, TFGE0001 is a connection-specific error related to matchmaking and server communication.
+It is not an indicator of an account suspension or ban.

-Will I lose my game data if I verify my files?
+Will I lose my progress by verifying game files?

 Subscribe for fast, no-fluff fixes and best settings guides